-Travel back in time to the mid-19th century at the Washington Gold and Silver Mine tour in Breckenridge, Colorado, a time where the gold rush was driving excitement, exploration, and settling of the Rocky Mountains.
-The mine was one of the largest gold and silver mines in the 1880’s.
-With such a rich history spanning over 140 years, there is much to discover and learn through the mine tour.
+Travel back to the late-19th century at the Washington Mine & Milling Exhibit in Breckenridge, Colorado.
+Experience a time when the gold rush was driving excitement, exploration, and settling of the Rocky Mountains.
+One of the largest gold mines in the 1880s, it boasts a rich history spanning over 140 years.

-On the tour, visitors will venture approximately 200 feet underground to get a first-hand experience of what life in the mines was like.
-Original tools are on display to be described by knowledgeable staff, and several reconstructed buildings are available to be toured, truly transporting patrons back into the booming time of the gold rush.
+Guests to the Washington Mine can take a tour, venturing approximately 200 feet underground to get a first-hand experience of what life in the mines was like.
+Guided by knowledgeable staff, there are original tools and several reconstructed buildings to see, truly transporting patrons back into the booming time of the gold rush.

-Along with the tour, which lasts around ninety minutes, visitors will also learn how to pan for gold with the help of an expert and are able to keep what they find.
+Lasting around 90 minutes, visitors will also learn how to pan for gold with the help of an expert and are able to keep what they find.

 Summer Mine Tour and Gold Panning